Google Tables discontinued: Why and how to migrate to Softr

 Google Tables gave you multiple "layouts" like Grid, Kanban, and Maps to visualize the data within a view.
 This was a powerful way to look at your information, but you were still working within the fixed interface of Tables.

-Softr goes a step further by letting you build a completely custom front-end for your data.
+Softr goes a step further by letting you build a completely custom front-end for your data visually — or ask the AI Co-Builder to add blocks and pages for you by describing what you need.

 - 100+ building blocks: Lists, Kanban, Charts, Forms, and more to build any interface.